hmslima/sambahsacompletegrammar/sambahsa.md

 STYLE
 =====

+Different of the national languages, which have native speakers inserted in a determined social context, sambahsa is to be spoken between people of different backgrounds.
+An mongolian will find difficulties in understanding a person who speaks in the german way.

+You must beaware to don't translate a sentence like “It's necessary to repair the house” to “id est necessar repare id dom”, the correct translation is “est necessar repare id dom”.
+Work on to avoid transporting characteristics from english to sambahsa.

 Do you know what is idiotism?
 It's is a linguistic term used to describe terms that are only used in a determined language, if they were directly translated to other language, they wont have any sense.
 I'll show you